What are Standard Operating Procedures (SOPs)?

 The Research and Innovation SOPs are used for reference and the training of Trust research active personnel.
 They are also used as evidence to assure compliance with the regulatory agencies and frameworks necessary to govern research in the NHS.

-What happens if for some reason, I can’t follow what a SOP says that I should do?
+What happens if, for some reason, I can’t follow what an SOP says I should do?

 SOPs describe working practices, which should be adhered to.
 However, occasionally specific circumstances may require variations from an SOP.

 If you are aware that this might be the case in a study that you are working on, you should inform the Chief or Principal Investigator immediately before you take any action.
 They will then inform the Research and Innovation team who will be able to advise accordingly.

 Formal written explanations and/or justifications of such deviations must be recorded in the appropriate research site files, and where necessary, revised SOPs drawn up and implemented appropriately.